 6. Read a book.
 I love reading, especially fiction where I can escape into a new world and adventure.
 I love reading to children, using fun voices for characters and drama.
 I must do a decent job as storyteller because I usually get a stack of books when it’s reading time!

 7. Give hugs.
 Often and for no reason at all.

 8. Leave technology in your purse, the car or at the door.
 There is way too much focus on social media, video games and more.
 People are losing the ability to connect, have conversations and build relationships.
-My husband and I institute a no technology rule during dates and other times so I extend that to time with the nieces and nephew.
 The only video game I allow when I’m hanging with the kids is Wii Dance Party because we’re moving.

 9. Take pictures.
 I know I wrote above to leave technology behind, but I’m not talking about texting and posting pics to Facebook while with the kids.
 Taking pictures is important at times as it lets you capture memories of times spent together.
 I treasure pictures from my childhood, particularly of those family members no longer here, such as my dad and grandparents.

 10. Listen well.
 Sit down and focus on them, especially individually whenever you can.
 Let them talk – about school, friends, the latest video trend, their soccer goal, whatever.
 You’ll learn so much if you simply listen.
 Let them trust you to keep their secrets and, while you may smile at their child innocence or teenage naivety about the world, never laugh.
 Build their trust and you will forever be a person they will turn to in times of trouble, joy and question.